jonrandy/metho/README.md

 ```

 ### `getRegistered(name)`
-This will return the Symbol or function stored in the registry with the given name as key of
+This will return the Symbol or function stored in the registry with the given name as key

 ### `addWithSharedSymbolName(target, function, symbolName)`
 A convenience function to assist when adding new 'methods' to new targets, where the 'method' may already be in existence.
 This is best understood in conjunction with `metho-string` and `metho-array` mentioned above